Sarah Palin loses defamation case against 'The New York Times'

 Though Giffords was one of the lawmakers targeted by the ad, no proof emerged to support the claim that the shooter had been inspired or influenced by the ad.
 The editorial also wrongly suggested that the crosshairs had been placed over the lawmakers' images.

-The Times corrected the errors in less than a day and the newspaper termed them "an honest mistake."
-Despite contentions by Palin's attorneys that the paper had suffered harm and had acted out of ideological animus, they did not provide any tangible evidence of such claims.
+The Times corrected the errors in less than a day, and the newspaper termed them "an honest mistake."
+Despite contentions by Palin's attorneys that the paper had caused harm and had acted out of ideological animus, they did not provide any tangible evidence of such claims.

 Many media attorneys saw Palin's lawsuit as a sharp challenge to the protections afforded to the press by the Supreme Court's 1964 decision so that journalists could offer tough scrutiny of public figures, even when making mistakes in good faith.

 Rakoff denied the request from Times attorney David Axelrod to approach jurors to learn more about the decision-making that went into their verdict.
-Axelrod noted such trials are rare and that news outlets like the Times sought insight as a principle and a practical matter.
+Axelrod noted that such trials are rare and that news outlets like the Times seek insight as a principle and a practical matter.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.